City of Campbell to host COVID-19 drive-thru testing

-CAMPBELL, Ohio (WYTV) – Drive-thru COVID-19 testing will now take place in the city of Campbell.
+CAMPBELL, Ohio (WYTV) – Drive-thru COVID-19 testing will now take place in Campbell.

-The testing comes through a collaboration with Quickmed Urgent Care and Cornerstone CM.
+Mayor Nick Phillips said the center will be at Roosevelt Park and open to all community members.

-Those in the area who are showing symptoms of COVID-19 or who have had direct exposure to someone who has COVID-19 can use the drive-thru clinic.
+“So when I say community members, I mean surrounding communities everywhere,” he said.

 Pre-registration is mandatory online at www.quickmed-uc.com or through a call-in registration at 724-734-5235.